kevinolega/callcentertrainingtips/2web/2web-w1.md

 1. Follow the One Sentence Paragraph Format
 2. Shorten your sentences.
 Your sentence needs to have only one idea.
 3. Write complete sentences.
 4. Run your answers through a spelling and grammar check program.
+We use [Grammarly](https://grammarly.com).
 5. Read your answers aloud before submitting.
 6. Use simple words.

+English became more exhibition instead of communication back in junior and senior high school.

+Your English needs to focus on communication instead of exhibition to succeed as a professional.

+Your goal is to convey simple messages.

+**AVOID:**

+1. Big paragraphs.
+2. Compound, complex, and long, compound-complex sentences.
+3. Fancy or complicated words.

+Our goal is to reinforce your understanding of the basic rules.

+You can go back to adding flair to your communication after you've mastered the basics.

-Please read Removing Bad Habits as many times as you need.
+Please read **REMOVING BAD HABITS** as many times as you need.

 Send us an email for questions.